François Civil

 François Civil (/fr/; born 29 January 1990) is a French actor.
 He has appeared in both French and English-language productions and is known for his roles in films such as Frank (2014), As Above, So Below (2014), Five (2016), Burn Out (2017), Love at Second Sight (2019), The Wolf's Call (2019), Who You Think I Am (2019), Someone, Somewhere (2019), BAC Nord (2021), for voicing Buzz Lightyear in the French version of the animated film Lightyear (2022), and for playing D'Artagnan in The Three Musketeers: D'Artagnan (2023) and The Three Musketeers: Milady (2023).
 On television, he has starred in the Disney Channel teen sitcom series Trop la Classe!
 (2006), in the France 2 comedy-drama series Call My Agent!
 (2015–17), and in the Netflix comedy miniseries Fiasco (2024).

 Civil won a Chopard Trophy for Male Revelation at the 2019 Cannes Film Festival, and has earned two nominations for the César Award for Best Supporting Actor; for BAC Nord in 2022 and for Rise in 2023.
-He was named Actor of the Year by GQ France's Men of the Year Awards in 2023.
+He was named Actor of the Year by GQ Frances Men of the Year Awards in 2023.

 Early life

 Civil was born in the 12th arrondissement of Paris on 29 January 1990, to a French mother from Avignon and a Tahitian father.
-His parents are both University professors of Spanish.
+His parents are both university professors of Spanish.
 His paternal grandmother is Tahitian and his paternal grandfather is Catalan.
 He has an older sister.

 In addition to his native French, Civil also speaks English, Spanish, and a bit of Italian.

 Civil has a depigmentation of the skin of his arms and a lock of white hair since he was fifteen.
 He told French magazine Paris Match in 2019 that no doctor could tell him why, but he believes this happened due to stress.

 Civil started acting at the age of fourteen.
 He signed up for an acting class because he wanted to get closer to a girl who was taking acting lessons.
 The feeling was not mutual, but he ended up falling in love with theater.
 After spotting him at a school play, the mother of one of the students who was also a casting director encouraged him to continue on this path and insisted that he should go to auditions.
 Thanks to her, he passed a test and landed a role in his first film, Le Cactus.
 Civil was also inspired to become an actor after watching the performance of Chinese actress Zhang Ziyi in Crouching Tiger, Hidden Dragon (2000).
 In 2006, he made a brief stint at the French drama school Cours Florent, which he did not like.

 Civil was an hyperactive child and had trouble concentrating at school.
 Theatre, music and sports such as basketball helped him channel his energy and express himself.